arnogeimer/Federated-Learning-Client-Models/README.md

 # Federated-Learning-Client-Models
-## Collection of Flower client NNs training on different Datasets
+## Collection of Flower client NNs training on different Datasets and a server

 clientCIFAR: CNN training on CIFAR-10